nats-io/nats-surveyor/README.md

 You can start the Surveyor stack two ways.
 The first is through docker compose.
-Ensure the environment varibles are set, that you are working from the /docker-compose directory and run `docker-compose up`.
+Ensure the environment varibles are set, that you are working from the /docker-compose directory and run `docker compose up`.

 ```bash
 $ docker-compose up